 My McDonaldland Memories

-One particular marketing blitz that stuck deep in my head was McDonald’s McDonaldland.
-Even back then I loved burgers and now there were these cool characters convincing me that I needed a Happy Meal and the toy inside to make my life complete.
+One marketing blitz that stuck deep in my head was McDonald’s McDonaldland.
+Even back then, I loved burgers, and now these cool characters convinced me that I needed a Happy Meal and the toy inside to complete my life.

 The original Mcdonaldland characters were:

 - and Goblins (later named Fry Guys)